 I've always liked making pictures.
 When I was a teenager it was with pens and pencils.
 Looking back at those pictures I wouldn't say I was particularly talented (at all!), but I did at least have the balls to have a go and not worry about what other people thought.
 Unfortunately I lost the way a bit at university and concentrated far too much on technical skills, never really worrying about my creative drawing ability and always assuming it was something I could pick right back up.
 By the time I realised that wasn't the case it was too late - my skills had gone downhill, but far worse after all that time apart my passion had waned.
 After Uni I had a ball making moving pictures.
 It was only for a couple of years, but I discovered I had a love for video editing.
 Learning and using Apple Motion and Final Cut Express were probably the most fun things I've ever done on a computer.
 However, the equipment costs, even on a most basic level (I never moved beyond a basic miniDV camera), were just not sustainable and so I was forced to leave that hobby behind.
 After a couple of years in the wilderness I decided to switch to photography, realising that I could get a film SLR kit for £13 since everyone had gone digital (which is perverse as when I was into video I always fancied getting a cine camera, but couldn't because of the cost).
 Turns out I love photography too.
 And that should be the end of story.
 I should just be merrily making pictures with camera in hand, but it seems that my love is not quite enough...

-Contact me via Twitter, Keybase or good old-fashioned email (optionally with my GPG key).
+Contact me via good old-fashioned email (optionally with my GPG key).

-You can also find me here (in a somewhat order of how much use they get; I seem to have fallen out of love with
+You can also find me here in a somewhat order of how much use they get; Although being anti-social I don't really use any of these anymore:

 Flavor Flav once bought me a pint.
 There, I've told you now.